Trump is fixating on jobs he can't bring back

 President Trump spends a lot of time promising to bring back steel jobs and coal jobs.

+He plans to sign an executive order Thursday directing the administration to investigate whether foreign steel imports are harmful to American national security, a senior administration official told CNN.

-In Wisconsin this week, he announced "buy American" rules that will make it harder to use imported steel in roads and other federally funded infrastructure projects.
-He pledged to crack down on "foreign bidders" who take government contracts from Americans.
+Earlier this week in Wisconsin, he announced "buy American" rules that will make it harder to use imported steel in roads and other federally funded infrastructure projects.

-And last month he vowed to end "the war on coal" by canceling "job-killing regulations" and putting miners back to work.
+And last month Trump vowed to end "the war on coal" by canceling "job-killing regulations" and putting miners back to work.

 It's true that there are a lot fewer jobs in steel and coal than there used to be in the United States.
 But those industries are being battered by a lot more than foreign imports and cumbersome government rules.